Filter list

 What it Takes to Turn Customers into Raving Fans

 Just having customers is not enough anymore.
-Christina Garnett explores why having fans is better for your business.
+Explore why having fans is better for your business.

-If you love an article about hacks, this isn’t it.
-We’re going to talk about the true constant of business: the power of the customer.
+If you're looking for an article about hacks, this isn’t it.
+We’re going to talk about the true constant of business: the power of the customer champion.

-In abundant economic times, it's easy to forget the individual customers and spend your time excited about growth.
+In times of abundant economic growth, it's easy to forget about individual customers and spend your time excited about expansion.
 Still, the next downturn will remind you of the importance of customer care and the flywheel propelled by loyalty and customer connection.

 A good product is not enough.
-Just having happy customers is not enough.
-Trust and connection are the differentiators in a world that wants your money, attention, and time.
+Believe it or not, having happy customers and great customer service is also not enough (but it helps!).
+Trust and connection are the differentiators in a world that wants everyone's money, attention, and time.

 Companies need die-hard fans more than ever in today's competitive business landscape.

-These people will choose you repeatedly, promote your company through word-of-mouth, and help you build a strong brand with a steady flow of prospects and customers.
+Investing in creating customer loyalty ensures that these people will choose your offering repeatedly, promote your company through word-of-mouth, and help you build a strong brand with a steady flow of prospects and customers.

-Of course, you can't make someone love you overnight.
-It takes time, energy, and resources — but the returns far outweigh the input.
+That said, you can't make someone love you overnight.
+It takes time, energy, and resources to turn a casual user into a customer champion — but the returns far outweigh the input.

 Customers vs. fans

-Fans will have a level of emotional connection and commitment to the brand.
-As a result, they tend to be more engaged, loyal, and passionate about the company and its products or services.
+Unlike customers, fans have a level of emotional connection and commitment to the brand.
+Thanks to this brand loyalty, fans tend to be more engaged, loyal, and passionate about the company and its products or services.

 While your customer may regularly buy your product or use your service when they have a specific need, your fans are likely to make more frequent purchases and be more willing to try new products or services you offer.